artemvmin/traktor_s5_mod/README.md

 - PRESS an empty PAD to record [7]
 - PRESS a recorded PAD to play [8]
 - SHIFT + PRESS a playing pad to stop it at the end of its loop
+- BOTTOM LEFT □ to change quantize value
+- RIGHT □s to page up and down

 [6] This is the track deck you will be capturing.
 The loop indicator light will blink the color of the remix deck you are modifying.